-Under PCEA, deferred taxes are recognised using the liability method on all temporary differences at the consolidated balance sheet date between the tax bases of assets and liabilities and their carrying amounts.
+Under the regulations established in the PCEA, Deferred taxes are recorded for the temporary differences that arise as a result of the differences between the tax valuation of assets and liabilities and their book values.

 Offsetting of deferred tax assets and liabilities is not contemplated under PCEA, unlike Solvency II valuation methods.